 You may know her from the South Street Inn, where she was the innkeeper for many years.
 Today, you get the sense that that was a different life, no longer putting her artistic genius on the back burner.
 In just three and a half years (yes—you read that right), she has come a long way.
 She credits much of her progress to her teachers (she’s attended several classes at the Virginia Art Institute in those three years) who she says challenge her not to idle in her comfort zone.
 Recently, she was selected to contribute a special collection to the Virginia Museum of Fine Art for their current showcase on the work of fashion icon Yves Saint Laurent.
 Her inspiration for the collection?
 The Mondrian dress from the fall of 1965—fitting.

 The jewelry she submitted features pops of primary colors, her own simple, geometric designs powder coated with red, blue, yellow, black, and white.
 This collection was so successful that she’s been asked to create another collection for the upcoming terracotta soldiers exhibit, which is what she’s brainstorming and working on now.

 Karen and I walk out together, after picking which pieces we will bring back to sell in the store.
 We both want several pieces for ourselves.
 The dogs are there, sleeping in front of the door.
 I point out a necklace hanging on the wall, wondering if its one of the terracotta soldiers prototypes.
 Liz smiles and says no, that necklace has been there so long that she doesn’t even see it anymore.
 It would take hours to consume all the art in her house.
 We don’t have hours, so we thank her, and leave it at that.

-Sign up for our VIP club to be the first to know about new collections, sales and discounts, and get a code to receive a free Sunshine cloth in your first order.
+Sign up for our VIP club to be the first to know about new collections, sales and discounts, and get a code to receive 20% off of your first order*.